dmay/amazon-q-developer-cli/planning/mvp-webui/mvp-webui-4-implementation-log.md

   - Route: nest_service("/", ServeDir::new("web/public"))
   - Verified build successful

+**Phase 1 Status: COMPLETE ✅**

+All tasks in Phase 1 (Backend Infrastructure) are complete.
+The backend foundation is ready:
+- WebUIEvent types with serialization
+- WebUI component implementing HeadlessInterface
+- WebServer with Axum
+- REST API handlers (health, list_workers, get_worker)
+- Static file serving

 **Next Steps:**
-- Task 1.5 (remaining): Implement list_workers and get_worker handlers
-- Or proceed to Phase 2: WebSocket Protocol Implementation
+- Proceed to Phase 2: WebSocket Protocol Implementation

 **Notes:**
-- Phase 1 core infrastructure is complete
-- WebServer can start and serve static files
-- Health check endpoint is functional
-- Ready to proceed with WebSocket implementation or complete remaining REST API handlers
+- Simplified REST API to not include current_job information (Worker doesn't track active jobs yet)
+- This is acceptable for MVP - can be added later when implementing WebSocket protocol
+- All builds successful, no compilation errors